 Mixed white-red areas contain both leukoplakia and erythroplakia and also may become cancer over time.

-People who use tobacco, alcohol, or both are at much greater risk (up to 15 times) of oral cancer (see Mouth and Throat Cancer).
+People who use tobacco, alcohol, or both are at much greater risk of oral cancer Mouth and Throat Cancer Mouth and throat cancers are cancers that originate on the lips, the roof, sides, or floor of the mouth, tongue, tonsils, or back of the throat.
+Mouth and throat cancers may look like open sores... read more .
 For those who use chewing tobacco and snuff, the insides of the cheeks and lips are common sites of oral cancer.
 In other people, the most common sites for oral cancer include the sides of the tongue, the floor of the mouth, and the throat.
+Cancers caused by oral infection with human papillomavirus Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) can be sexually transmitted and causes changes in cells, which can lead to genital warts or to precancer or cancer of the cervix, vagina, vulva, anus, or throat.
+Different... read more (HPV), especially type 16, usually occur at the back of the throat, base of tongue, and tonsils.
+HPV infection is now a more common cause of cancers at these sites than tobacco.
 Rarely, cancers found in the mouth region have spread there from other parts of the body, such as the lungs, breast, or prostate.

 The following information can help people decide when a doctor's evaluation is needed and help them know what to expect during the evaluation.

 People with a mouth growth that does not go away in a week or two should see their doctor or dentist when convenient.
-Warning signs suggest a higher risk of cancer, and although evaluation is not urgent, people with warning signs (particularly those who use tobacco) should not put off being evaluated.
+Warning signs suggest a higher risk of cancer, and people with warning signs (particularly those who use tobacco) should not put off being evaluated.

 Because oral cancer often causes no symptoms early on, it is important for people to have a yearly examination of the mouth.
 Such an examination can be done during an annual dental check-up.